 Craft Breweries in North Orlando

 The growth of craft breweries is a global phenomenon.
 There are great craft breweries scattered in various neighborhoods around Orlando.
-Here are three we highly recommend in North Orlando, a good distance from the tourist traps.
+Here are three we highly recommend in North Orlando, a good distance from the touristy areas.

 Hourglass Brewery in Longwood has a massive selection of house brews on tap- typically over 30 beers!
 If you enjoy German, Belgian and English inspired beers, Hourglass is worth a special trip if you’re in the Orlando area.